Roy's Matra Enthusiasts Website

 As a very small company initially, Matra Automobiles only generally produced one model at a time except during the transition from an old model to a new one.
 They started with the mid-engined sports car taken over from René Bonnet - the Djet/Jet ('62-'68), followed by the M530A ('67-'72) which was the first sports car of their own design.
 Next came the (Matra-Simca) Bagheera ('73-'80) and the final mid-engined car, the (Talbot-Matra) Murena ('80-'83).
 The (Matra-Simca) Rancho ('77-'84) was aimed at those that wished for a cheaper alternative to the likes of the Range Rover and did not require its comprehensive off-road facilities.
 This was achieved by having front wheel drive only, which was considered adequate since most of the owners never really needed the full four wheel drive.
 It was produced alongside the Bagheera and Murena.
 Finally Matra achieved relatively large scale production with the highly successful (Renault) Espace ('84-'02) 'one box people carrier' - or MPV as they have become known, but since it only carried the Renault badge, Matra lost its identity.
 Ironically unlike the Rancho, the Espace was available with full time four wheel drive between 1989 and 1996, but not as an off roader, simply for better on-road traction in poor weather or snow.
 Owing to the small numbers produced, the Espace Quadra is now rare.
 The last Matra was the Renault Avantime ('02-'03) a large luxury 4 seater coupé - a rare concept car, based on the last (Matra) Espace III chassis, but unusually taken right through to production.

-plus the Technical articles download section. click here.
-May '22
+For the Technical articles download section. click here July 2023

 Latest news, Alternative parts, Contact links, FAQ pages, Suppliers